2020 Las Vegas Unite for Bleeding Disorders Walk goes virtual

 LAS VEGAS (KLAS) — The 2020 Las Vegas Unite for Bleeding Disorders Walk is going virtual because of the coronavirus pandemic.

 The event is a fundraiser for the Nevada Chapter of the National Hemophilia Foundation.
-It is the only organization that provides emergency financial assistance and youth programs in the state.
+It is the only organization that provides emergency financial assistance and youth programs in Nevada.

 Eron Butler is a sophomore in high school.
 His father has Von Willebrand disease.
 Eron gives him blood infusions every week.

-Butler says the walk provides a sense of community for his father and their family.
+Butler says the walk provides a sense of community for people like his father and their family.

+“It’s a form of social community,” Butler said.
+“You get to see people who are fighting the same common enemy, which is bleeding disorders, and you feel a sense of community.
+You know these people are going through the same things as you.
+You don’t feel like an outsider.”

 2020 Las Vegas Unite for Bleeding Disorders Walk is Saturday, Sept.
 26 at 10 a.m.
 For more information, click here.